get home bag

 • Flashlight: A compact flashlight or headlamp with spare batteries will be helpful if you encounter low-light conditions or need to navigate in the dark.

-• Multi-Tool: A versatile multi-tool with pliers, knives, screwdrivers, and other essential tools can come in handy for various tasks or emergency situations.
+• Multi-Tool: A versatile multi-tool with pliers, knives, screwdrivers, and other essential tools can come in handy for various tasks or emergencies.

 • Map and Compass: Carry a physical map of the area and a compass to navigate if GPS or digital maps are unavailable.
 Familiarize yourself with alternative routes in advance.